András Németh (footballer): International career

 He debuted in the Hungary senior national team against Luxembourg on 17 November 2022.
 He also scored his first goal on his debut at the Stade de Luxembourg in Luxembourg City.
-He said in the interview right after the end of the match that: "It is a big happiness and honour for me to represent Hungary".
+In an interview right after the end of the match, he said the following: "It is a big happiness and honour for me to represent Hungary".
 However, he suffered a knee injury after the match so he had to leave the national team the following day and could not play against Greece in Budapest.

+On 7 November 2023, Marco Rossi invited him to play against Bulgaria and Montenegro in the UEFA Euro 2024 qualifying matches.
+However, Rossi advised him to leave Hamburg because he does not receive enough opportunity to play regularly.
+On 16 November 2023, he entered the pitch as a substitute for Martin Ádám in the 74th minute in the penultimate match of the UEFA Euro 2024 qualifying Group G against Bulgaria.